ADETOLAR01/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Create a script that removes all letters from input
+Write a script that displays a confused smiley